 Public Access Issues - The project site is located between the shoreline and the first public road, however it is not identified as a priority acquisition site in the County's Local Coastal Program.
-Furthermore, direct coastal access exists from East Cliff Drive to Santa Maria beach with a variety of parking opportunities in the area.
+There is direct public coastal access from East Cliff Drive to Santa Maria beach just below 23rd Avenue, with a variety of parking opportunities in the area.
 Consequently, the proposed project will not interfere with public access to the beach, ocean, or other nearby body of water.

-23rd Avenue is a privately maintained roadway serving 4 existing residences.
-This proposal will extend the roadway about 50-feet and provide additional access to a vacant parcel to the south.
-Although 23rd Avenue is identified as a neighborhood public access point, the roadway itself will end at the southern property line of the project site with no other improved access to the beach along the roadway or at the end of the ROW.
-Given the proximity of direct public access points from East Cliff Drive to the beach immediately to the west of this site, it does not appear to be necessary to provide additional access where there is no need nor where vertical access does not exist.
+Currently, 23rd Avenue is a privately maintained roadway serving 4 existing residences.
+This proposal will create a driveway about 60-feet in length to provide access to a vacant parcel to the south.
+Although the end of 23rd Avenue is identified in the General Plan as a neighborhood public access point, the access is referred to in Policy 7.6.2, which discusses trail easements.
+A trail easement across the subject property would not lead to, or add a section to any trail area.
+Given the proximity of direct public access points from East Cliff Drive to the beach immediately to the west of this site, it does not appear to be necessary to provide additional access, especially where a bluff prevents easy access to the sand.